 1. No need to Broccoli before you eat.

 Broccoli is an edible green plant within the cabbage family whose giant flowering head is consumed as a vegetable.
-The word broccoli arrives from the Italian plural of broccoli, which suggests "the flowering crest of a cabbage", and is that the diminutive kind of broccoli, which means "small nail" or "sprout".
+The word Broccoli comes from the Italian plural of Broccoli, which suggests "the flowering crest of a cabbage," and is the diminutive kind of Broccoli, which means "small nail" or "sprout."

-Vegetables like broccoli are wealthy in vitamin C and have a tendency to be most prone to the cooking process.
+Vegetables like Broccoli are rich in vitamin C and tend to be most prone to the cooking process.
 Vitamin C is soluble and leaches out into boiling water.
-The deal is to either eat them raw or cook them on low heat, with limited water for a short amount of your time, some research that implies cooking broccoli preserves and boosts its antioxidant levels.
+The deal is to eat them raw or cook them on low heat, with limited water, for a short time; some research implies that cooking broccoli preserves and boosts its antioxidant levels.

 2. No need to onion before you eat.

-The onion also called the bulb onion, or common onion could be a vegetable that's the first widely cultivated species of the genus Allium.
+The onion, also called the bulb onion or common onion, could be a vegetable that's Allium's first widely cultivated species.
 Its close relatives embrace the garlic, leek, chive, and Chinese onion.

-When eaten raw you maximise on this veggie’s cancer-fighting properties, cooking onions at a high heat cut back the advantages of phytochemicals that protect against certain cancers like lung and prostate cancer.”
+When eaten raw, you maximize this veggie's cancer-fighting properties; cooking onions at a high heat reduces the advantages of phytochemicals that protect against certain cancers like lung and prostate cancer."

 3. No need to Spinach before you eat [Optional]